rust-lang/rust/README.md

   execution with a "permission denied" error being returned to the program.
   `warn` prints a full backtrace when that happens; `warn-nobacktrace` is less verbose. `hide` hides the warning entirely.
-* `-Zmiri-env-exclude=<var>` keeps the `var` environment variable isolated from the host so that it cannot be accessed by the program.
-Can be used multiple times to exclude several variables.
-The `TERM` environment variable is excluded by default in Windows to prevent the libtest harness from accessing the file system.
-This has no effect unless `-Zmiri-disable-isolation` is also set.
 * `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
 Can be used multiple times to forward several variables.
-This takes precedence over `-Zmiri-env-exclude`: if a variable is both forwarded and exluced, it *will* get forwarded.
-This means in particular `-Zmiri-env-forward=TERM` overwrites the default exclusion of `TERM`.
+Execution will still be deterministic if the value of forwarded variables stays the same.
+Has no effect if `-Zmiri-disable-isolation` is set.
 * `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
 * `-Zmiri-permissive-provenance` disables the warning for integer-to-pointer casts and